Introducing The New Philosophy

 The Nuts and Bolts.

-I will do my best to post weekly.
-At the moment, all of my posts will be restricted to members, whether free or paid (so if you subscribe at a paid tier, it is simply because you want to support the work that I do).
+For the time being, I have determined not to post regularly.
+The few things I do post will be restricted to members, whether free or paid (so if you subscribe at a paid tier, it is simply because you want to support the work that I do).
 There may come a time when I begin adding a paywall to some or even most essays, particularly if I would like to limit engagement to those who have a vested interest in my work.